-Areas of significant risk Summary of findings Management override of All areas Our audit methodology incorporates the risk of management override as a default significant risk.
+Areas of significant risk Summary of findings Management override of controls Audit areas affected All areas Our audit methodology incorporates the risk of management override as a default significant risk.
 Management is typically in a unique position to perpetrate fraud because of its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
-We have not identified any specific additional risks of management override relating to this audit. controls In line with our methodology, we carried out appropriate controls testing and substantive procedures, including over journal entries, accounting estimates and significant transactions that are outside the normal course of business, or are otherwise unusual.
+We have not identified any specific additional risks of management override relating to this audit.
+In line with our methodology, we carried out appropriate controls testing and substantive procedures, including over journal entries, accounting estimates and significant transactions that are outside the normal course of business, or are otherwise unusual.
 There are no matters arising from this work that we need to bring to your attention.
-Fraud risk of Professional standards require us to make a rebuttable presumption that the fraud risk from revenue recognition is a significant risk. revenue None recognition In our External Audit Plan 2014/15 we reported that we do not consider this to be a significant risk for Local Authorities as there is unlikely to be an incentive to fraudulently recognise revenue.
+Audit areas affected Professional standards require us to make a rebuttable presumption that the fraud risk from revenue recognition is a significant risk.
+Fraud risk of revenue None recognition In our External Audit Plan 2015/16 we reported that we do not consider this to be a significant risk for Local Authorities or their administered Pension Funds as there is unlikely to be an incentive to fraudulently recognise revenue.
 This is still the case.
 Since we have rebutted this presumed risk, there has been no impact on our audit work.